elakew/furniture_sales/README.md

 # furniture_sales
 Analysis of sales data from a furniture store using SQLite

-I completed this project in my *IFSM 330: Business Intelligence and Data Analytics* course at University of Maryland Global Campus during the 2020 spring semester.
 I utilized Anaconda Prompt to create a .db file based on the database information on the furniturestore_sql.txt file.
 I then connected Juptyer Notebook to the newly created furniture.db database file.
 I created a table titled suppliers on Jupyter Notebook of the furniture suppliers and the countries in which they are based.
 The id column in the suppliers table corresponds to the supplier_id in the sales table.

 In terms of data analysis, I generated the following customized reports:
   - Total sales of products organized by highest to lowest.